DillonEnge/jolt/README.md

 Jolt requires the following environment variables to be set:

+- `DATABASE_PASSWORD`: The password for your database user
 - `DATABASE_URL`: The connection string for your database.
 - `PORT`: The port number on which the application will run.
 - `CASDOOR_APPLICATION_NAME`: The name of your Casdoor application.